The Ultimate Guide to Building a Preformed Custom Recessed Shower Niche

 Building material

-Foam Boards: Most of the time when I build a custom shower niche I end up using Wedi board.
+Most of the time when I build a custom shower niche I end up using Wedi board.
 I save my scraps so I always have some on hand.
-The nice thing about Wedi board and Kerdi board are that it comes in different thicknesses.
+The nice thing about Wedi board and Kerdi board are that they come in different thicknesses.

-Another advantage to foam board is that it’s easy to cut to size and doesn’t create any airborne dust.
+Another advantage to foam board is that they are easy to cut to size and doesn’t create any airborne dust.
 Also, the board itself is waterproof so once it’s installed and the glue is dry it’s ready to tile.

 It does need to be installed like the instructions.
 With lots of glue.
 Schluter requires additional banding over the seams and penetrations for their Kerdi Board products.